alicevillar/Simple_Linear_Regression_Salary_Prediction/README.md

 ![print](prediction.PNG)

+### Seaborn regplot

-Finally, I also used seaborn regplot to create a scatter plot, which showed the same result:
+Finally, I also used Seaborn regplot to create a scatter plot, which showed the same result:

 ![print](linear_regression_regplot.PNG)